 Starting January 2012, universities in Texas are required by state law to collect proof of bacterial meningitis vaccination, or proof of an exemption, for all new incoming students under the age of 22.
 Texas State University is working with Magnus Health Student Medical Records (SMR) to collect, review and confirm our students' bacterial meningitis vaccination information.
 As a newly-admitted student, you are required to submit this documentation, through Magnus Health SMR, to ensure your enrollment is not delayed.
 (For more information on this new requirement, please visit www.healthcenter.txstate.edu/meningitis.)
 Contact Magnus Health SMR customer service at 877.461.4831 or firstname.lastname@example.org.

 Your acceptance letter specifies the term that you are eligible to register.
 After admission to a program, students are expected to enroll each fall and spring term (with summer being an option).
-If a student does not enroll in each spring/fall term, and it has been less than a year since enrollment, the Update Application Form, located on the Graduate College website at http://www.gradcollege.txstate.edu/apply, may be used to update registration.
+If a student does not enroll in each spring/fall term, and it has been less than a year since enrollment, the Update Application Form, located on The Graduate College website at http://www.gradcollege.txstate.edu/policy.html under "Reapplication Process", may be used to update registration.
 After the initial enrollment in a degree program, any student who does not enroll within a one-year period will be required to submit a new application though ApplyTexas and pay the application fee.
 Please review any enrollment requirements which relate to your program of study.

-Nine semester hours is considered full-time enrollment.
-The maximum graduate course load is fifteen semester hours.
+Taking nine semester hours is classified as full-time enrollment each term.
+The maximum graduate course load is 15 semester hours during the fall and spring terms and 12 semester hours during the summer.
 Program offerings vary during the summer.
-Overloads require written approval from your graduate advisor and the dean of the
+Overloads require written approval from your graduate advisor and the dean of The Graduate College before registering.

 Change of Major or Minor